-Ruth is our London Client Director.
+Ruth Sturkey is a Non-Executive Director at Paradigm Norton.
 Her stories reflect the softer, more human side of financial planning; the unseen, emotive aspects, which are often the most appreciated and beneficial.
 Her stories are triggered by an event or conversation that create insightful accounts about the importance of planning.

 John & Sue